josephnghq/FYP-2019/README.md

 This project was written using the Android SDK, using Java.
 Android Studio was used as the IDE.

+It's good to have some knowledge of music theory when using this application.
+A quick knowledge of OpenCV concepts and subtractive synthesizers concept are helpful as well.

+For any enquiries, you can either message me at Github, or email me at josephnghq@gmail.com

 # Using the application